About our Government

 There are seven members constituting the Board of Directors.
 The Board serves as both the legislative and executive body of the City government.
 A majority of the elected membership of the Board of Directors constitutes a quorum for the transaction of City business.

 The District Judge is an elected position and the term of office is four years.
 This individual must be a qualified elector within the geographical area from which he (she) is chosen, and must have practiced law four years prior to assuming the District Judge position.

 The City Administrator provides leadership, coordination, control, and accountability of all municipal services and programs.
 This office handles the day-to-day operations of the City and serves as the liaison between all City Departments and the Board of Directors.
-The City Administrator is present at all Board Meetings.

 The City Attorney provides legal counsel to the City, and as such, may draft resolutions and City ordinances.
 This attorney also attends all Board meetings, works closely with the City Administrator, Mayor and Board members.

 The City Clerk provides staff support for the City Administrator and Board members, and is responsible for the agenda and records of the proceedings of City Board meetings.

 office (479) 524-5136